 Children and Young People

-The programme will support young people to enhance their personal development by promoting good relations, respect for diversity and building relations with community and business leaders.
+The programme is absolutely free and will support young people in enhancing their personal development through promoting good relations, respect for diversity, and building relations with community and business leaders.

-Participants will also engage in a community project, practical work experience in a voluntary work placement and a cross border visit with Donegal Youth Services.
+Participants will also engage in a community project with a £1,000 budget, gain practical work experience in a voluntary work placement tailored to their needs, and attend a cross border outdoor education and training visit to Donegal which includes multiple activities (such as nightline, rock-climbing, orienteering, canoeing, etc.).

 Aims and Objectives

-To enhance the capacity of 40 young people aged 16years to 24 years from the Mid and East Antrim Council Area to form positive and effective relationships with others of different background and make a positive contribution to building a cohesive society.
+To enhance the capacity of 40 young people aged 16 years to 24 years from the Mid and East Antrim Council area to form positive and effective relationships with others of a different background, and in so doing make a positive contribution towards building a more cohesive society.

 Willowbank Business Park